The Many Horrors All Hallows’ Eve (and Variations)

 Watch The Terror of Hallow's Eve (2017) full film at YouTube:

 After a bullied teenager wishes for revenge, his desire unleashes a terrifying force tied to Halloween itself.
+Stars Doug Jones as The Trickster and a Scarecrow.

 This is easily one of the best films on the list—second only to All Hallows Evil: Lord of the Harvest, in my opinion.
 Strong effects, solid acting, and a great story make this one highly recommended.